Apply for an ITIN

 At least one document must contain your photograph.
-A current passport would meet all of these requirements and is the only document you can submit on its own.
-Otherwise, you must send two forms of documents.
+A current passport would meet all these requirements and is the only document you can submit on its own.
+Otherwise, you must send two documents.

-Types: The IRS has a long list of possible documents or combinations of documents that can prove status and identity.
+The IRS has a long list of documents or combinations of documents that can show your status and identity.
 All are listed in the IRS Form W-7 instructions.

 All documents must be originals or certified copies.
 A certified copy is one that the original issuing agency provides, and certifies as an exact copy of the original, and contains an official stamped seal from the agency.

 Many applicants have reported the IRS lost their passports or other valuable and hard-to-replace identification documents.
 Consider getting certified copies or using one of the application methods listed below, other than mail.

 Exceptions to the rule requiring original documents or certified copies include:

 - Nonresident aliens claiming tax treaty benefits and not filing a tax return; and